* New dates added to the sun series events!*

 Sun Series One-Day Shows

 Dressage begins with scheduled times at 8am, and continues through the day with tests scheduled every 8 minutes.
 New for the Sun Series Events!
 Using SignUpGenius, Copper Meadows allows for early sign up for a dressage time!
-Dressage times become available two weeks before each event, and the link to sign up will be posted on our Facebook page and also our website.
+Dressage times become available one week before each event, and the link to sign up will be posted on our Facebook page and also our website.
 Please sign up in advance for a dressage time by clicking here (insert link to online sign up).
 Riders may schedule a time for a short court test or a long court test, both arenas will be set and available for competition.
 Pre-payment is required to reserve your dressage time; riders must then visit the office upon their arrival to pay the remainder of their entry and receive their number for competition.

 The show jumping courses from Elementary through Training level are set in the large jump arena, allowing the show jumping phase to run in an open gate format.
 Riders may jump their show jumping course any time from 10am on – course maps will be posted outside the arena, and there will be a ring steward checking riders in.
 Like the show jumping, the cross-country runs open gate as well.
 All courses are flagged, and there will be a starting steward near the start box who will start riders.
 The cross-country opens at 10:30am.
 Any rider entered in Preliminary or above will be asked to check in with the show jumping ring steward a few minutes early to allow the jumps from the Training level course to be raised to Preliminary height, at which point the rider may jump the course.